 The emotional toll that a person goes through during divorce is not something they can not share with everyone.
 Having your family and friend’s as a support network would definitely help you to get through your divorce.

-However, as good as the support from family and friends is, you need to ensure that they are not your first preference for counseling in such a difficult time.
+However, as good as the support from family and friends are, you need to ensure that they are not your first preference for counseling in such a difficult time.
 Their opinions and feelings about you or your spouse would get in the way of them being productive towards the divorce process.

 The process of divorce can be very cruel and tends to bring out resentment and anger for your spouse.
-In the heat of the moment saying something mean to your spouse is very likely.
-Even though it might not be damaging to the spouses, it can be very detrimental for the children.
+In the heat of the moment, saying something mean to your spouse is very likely.
+Even though it might not be damaging to the spouses, it can be very detrimental to the children.

 Remember to think before you speak in the presence of your kids.
 No matter how bad your relationship is with your spouse, do not let it affect how your kids perceive you as parents.

-Refer to a mental health professional to help the kids through your divorce, and seek counseling yourself to know what your kids might need from you when getting a divorce.
+Refer to a mental health professional to help the kids through your divorce, and seek counseling to know what your kids might need from you when getting a divorce.

 10. Stop reminiscing

 Obsessing about a relationship once it has ended is very common and expected.
-However, the extent to which you consume yourself in your past relationships affects how soon and effectively you can move ahead in your life.
+However, how you consume yourself in your past relationships affects how soon and effectively you can move ahead in your life.

-Similarly, after a divorce, it takes time to process what has happened and learn to move on.
-Everyone adjusts at their own pace, but it is always recommended to find a way to forgive yourself, your partner, and focus on the future.
+Similarly, it takes time to process what has happened and learn to move on after a divorce.
+Everyone adjusts at their own pace, but finding a way to forgive yourself and your partner and focus on the future is always recommended.